Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/chapter1.md

 **Market**, by definition of economics is where the **price balances supply and demand**.
 It is indeed certainly true, but** it is not directly useful for a person who develops a company** unless it is a very big company.

+**Derek Abell's analysis** is good want to follow:

+> There is a certain amount of uses, functions, even desires which are satisfied by offer.

+For example, the desire for clean heair is a hygenic desire, but the desire to be beautiful which probably requires shampoo as well is not of the same kind.
+A good shampoo will accomplish both.
+A good shampoo will accomplish both.
+A shampoo which only  accomplishes the first idea - to clean hair - doesn't have a great value, is not expensive, it is classical chemistry.
+A shampoo that makes you beautiful is almost from the myths of Faust and is worth a fortune.

+In the marketting, knowing opportunity such as consument's desire is not enough.
+One thing which worth to think about is **subtitution**.
+For an example above, what is might be the first subtitute?
+Well, it's might not another shampoo like yours, but it is "I do not wash my hair".
+This is what we call a **shadow competitor**.
+So you must decide between a market with many shadow competitors.